TreeScaper/TreeScaper.github.io/_posts/2023-06-15-install-tutorial.md

 ###### (MacOS)
 1. Download **launchers/cloudforest_launchor_macos_v0.0.x.zip** from the workshop repository.
 2. Double click to extract into Downloads folder.
-3. Right-click CloudForest.command file and select Open.
+3. Right-click or control-click the CloudForest.command file and select Open.
 4. Select Open on warning screen.

 ###### (Windows)